 “I had to come to terms with the fact that just because my life looks different than most, it doesn’t mean there’s anything wrong with me or my decision-making.
 I still consistently throw myself into new, unfamiliar aspects, [both] audio and things in general.
 It’s a terrifying and sometimes stressful way to live, but I hear people express they’re afraid to die with a lot of ‘should have’ regrets, that they didn’t step off the pavement.
 I’ll certainly die with a few extra stress wrinkles, but smiling.
 No regrets.
 I would encourage anyone reading to not fall for the safety net trap.
 Of course, be smart, but if you’re on the fence, just do it.
 No personal richness or outward success ever comes without some humiliation and failure.
 Learning to use it positively is key.”

 What advice do you have for other women, and young women, who wish to enter the field?

-“Speaking from live concert sound perspective, check your motive for going into audio engineering.
-Is it sensational based?
+“Speaking from a live concert sound perspective, check your motive for going into audio engineering.
+Is it sensational-based?
 Or do you have an affinity for sound waves moving through the air?
 You don’t need to know until you get a little experience in it, but it’s something to think about.
 I feel a strange timelessness and focus while listening to music critically.
 Early on, I think I heard the world more than saw it.
-My stuffed-animal horse was named Beep.
+My stuffed animal horse was named Beep.